sandromikautadze/optical-diffusion/README.md

 ## **📂 Project Structure**

-- `data/`: explains the data.
-For memory reasons, neithe the raw dataset nor the processed data are present in the repo.
-Nonetheless, the results are completely reproducible.
+- `data/` explains the data.
+    - For memory reasons, neither the raw dataset nor the processed data are present in the repo.
-- `src/`: contains the core functions.
+- `src/` contains the core functions.